Vision-Based Mobile App GUI Testing: A Survey: Automation-Assisted Manual GUI Testing

-The script generation phase focuses on automatically creating test scripts from testing requirements and specifications.
-This involves translating test cases, test steps, or other testing requirements into executable code, ensuring that the system performs expected test operations during automated testing, thus improving testing efficiency and repeatability.
 Chang \etal \cite{chang2010gui} introduce a novel approach that utilizes CV to achieve GUI testing, extracting component images interacting with the system and visual feedback seen by the user, and automatically generating visual test scripts.
 Additionally, Iyama \etal \cite{iyama2018automatically} present the time-consuming nature of script generation by proposing a method that automatically generates test scripts through static and dynamic analysis of the app source code and executable files.
 Yandrapally \etal \cite{yandrapally2014robust} generate test scripts to locate GUI elements by encoding contextual clues.
 The scripts are independent of tools or platforms and can adapt well to changes in internal attributes or visual rendering.

-As software systems continue to evolve, test scripts also require regular updates to adapt to new features, requirements, and interfaces.
+As mobile apps continue to evolve, test scripts also require regular updates to adapt to new features, requirements, and interfaces.
 The goal of script updates is to ensure that the test suite remains aligned with the latest software system version, facilitating the timely detection and reporting of any new issues or errors.
 For instance, Li \etal \cite{li2017atom} introduce ATOM, which utilizes Event Sequence Models (ESMs) to abstract possible event sequences on the GUI and uses Delta ESMs to abstract changes made to the GUI.
-Given these two models as input, ATOM automatically updates test scripts written for the base version of the apps to reflect these changes.
+Given these two models as input.

 Test scripts are human-centric.
 Script refactoring focuses on optimizing existing test scripts to enhance their readability, maintainability, and performance.
 Through refactoring, scripts become clearer, reducing redundant code and improving script maintainability, thus lowering the cost of test maintenance.
 Chen \etal \cite{chen2008gui} propose an ``object-based'' approach called component abstraction to model the structure of the GUI.
-Daniel \etal \cite{daniel2011automated} concentrate on GUI code, designing automatic refactoring methods, and recording the refactoring process for subsequent updates to test scripts.
-Chen \etal \cite{chen2012bad} believe that GUI test scripts may have bad smells, and they have studied refactoring methods that can be used to eliminate these bad smells.
-They identified a total of 11 types of bad smells and proposed 16 refactoring methods.